The Song of Sapphire Sands by Emirati artist Ahmed Al Enezi, known as the Contemporary Bedouin

 Creation is not decoration.

-It is how memory endures, how identity is protected, and how resistance takes form.
+In the civilizations of Sapphire Sands, art is how memory endures, how identity is protected, and how resistance takes form.

 Lineage as Responsibility